 After you download the applications from either App Store or Google Play Store, you can set the destination point, select the car’s option (different prices shown in advance), and book the trip.

 Although using mobile ride-sharing apps would be the wise decision for the short distance, sometimes when your destination is further away, you might fail to get grab a car.
 It can be hard to get one especially if you want to go to some interesting attractions around Chiang Mai city such as Chiang Rai, Pai, and Mae Hong Son which take 3~6 hours from Chiang Mai city.
 In this case, we highly recommend you to book Chiang Mai ↔ Chiang Rai/Pai/Mae Hong Son/Sukhothai Transfer – Private Taxi via Trazy.
 You can choose either Sedan (2 passengers), SUV (4 passengers), or Minibus (9 passengers) depend on the number of your trip members.

-Chiang Mai city is a nice place to explore by Segway.
-You do not only discover the long history of the ancient city but also can feel the fresh air at the same time.
+Chiang Mai is a nice place to explore by Segway.
+Not only can you discover the long history of the ancient city but also can feel the fresh air at the same time.

-While enjoy riding a Segway in the city, you should make sure that you’re having a safe ride.
+While cruising on a Segway in the city, make sure that you’re doing it safe.

 During the 2-hour tour, you will visit Tha Phae (famous street market), Three King’s Monument, Wat Chiang Man, Wat Phra Singh, Wat Pan Tao and Wat Chedi Luang the most popular Chiang Mai attractions.

 - Book Chiang Mai by Segway: Old City Tour

 - Book Flight of the Gibbon – 1 Day Zipline Adventure from Chiang Mai (+Segway Tour/Elephant Sanctuary Visit)